JLeung46/Wiki_Topic_Modeling/README.md

 Cluster 8 includes words about musical instruments.

-Clusters 2, 5, 9 are more difficult to decipher
+Clusters 2, 5, 9 are a bit more difficult to decipher.
+A solution to gather clearer results is to tune parameters such as the minimum document frequency and vocabulary size used for the CountVectorizer.
+Another is plotting the elbow method to determine the optimal number of clusters for the KMeans model.